 Risking Honesty is available in paperback and ebook from Amazon.

 A decade has passed since the events of Strengthening Spirit.
-Hope lives with Lowenna and Theo at Westfalls where they grow medicinal herbs for the healer priestesses.
+Hope is now a young woman, living with Lowenna and Theo in Westfalls where they grow medicinal herbs.
 There, Hope meets Harrison.

-Together, they must uncover the true treachery which has infiltrated the King's Watch and spread out to the Pinnate Isles.
+Together, they must uncover the treachery which has infiltrated the King's Watch and spread out to the Pinnate Isles.
 The very Isles from which Harrison was exiled.
-But if he is to save Hope, his parents and his homeland, he will have to seek the truth in the most unlikely places.
-He must risk honesty to find the answers he needs.
+He must decide what he is willing to risk in order to find the answers he needs.

 Hope must decide if she will stand by his side or wonder if she ever really knew him at all.